robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

        Directory Should Exist    ${path}

-Because tabs and consecutive spaces are considered separators, they must to be escaped if they are needed in keyword arguments or elsewhere in the actual data.
+Because tabs and consecutive spaces are considered separators, they must be escaped if they are needed in keyword arguments or elsewhere in the actual data.
 It is possible to use special escape syntax like `\t` for tab and `\xA0` for no-break space as well as `built-in variables`_ `${SPACE}` and `${EMPTY}`.
 See the Escaping_ section for details.